microsoft/cromwell-output-reorganization/README.md

 Here, you can find the WDL files and an example inputs JSON files.

-The `paired-fastq-to-vcf.trigger.json` trigger files are ready to use.
+The `croro.trigger.json` trigger files is a template trigger.
 You can start the workflow on your instance of Cromwell on Azure, using [these instructions](https://github.com/microsoft/CromwellOnAzure/blob/master/docs/managing-your-workflow.md/#Start-your-workflow).